oopsmonk/documentation/ciri/0.1/how-to-guides/run-a-ciri-node-on-an-sbc.md

 - Ubuntu (or other Linux based OS, BSD should also work) with SSH enabled and a configured network.
 This guide uses Ubuntu.
 We recommend using Ubuntu if you consider yourself a beginner.
 - At least 512 MB of RAM
-- At least 64 GB storage (or 16 GB if the node is only for testing purposes)
+- At least 64 GB storage (or 16 GB if the IOTA node is only for testing purposes)

 ## Download cIRI